-- Explorers must be between the ages of 16 and 20.
+- Cadets must be between the ages of 16 and 20.

-- Explorers must be able to attend weekly drills every Saturday from 9:00 am to 11:30 am, October through May.
+- Cadets must be able to attend weekly drills every Saturday from 9:00 am to 11:30 am, October through May.

 - Pass weekly quizzes and complete academic assignments.

-- Perform weekly physical fitness and training specific to fire fighting skills, including the ability to finish the Physical Agility Test (PAT) upon completion from the Program.
+- Perform weekly physical fitness and training specific to fire fighting skills, including the Physical Agility Test (PAT) upon completion from the Program.

 - Complete assigned duties/responsibilities in a timely manner.